-When their teams don’t meat expectations, managers often just want to press “refresh” and get a whole new team.
+When their teams don’t meet expectations, managers often just want to press “refresh” and get a whole new team.
 But sometimes the problem isn’t with the team so much as it is with how the manager is managing.
 This is the year for managers to forget pressing refreshing: It’s time to auto-correct what they are doing with their teams — especially if they want them to stick around for a while.

 Here are three good tips to start you off (stay tuned for more!):